fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 	// +optional
 	CleanupOnFail bool `json:"cleanupOnFail,omitempty"`

-	// UpgradeCRDs upgrade CRDs from the Helm Chart's crds directory according
+	// CRDs upgrade CRDs from the Helm Chart's crds directory according
 	// to the CRD upgrade policy provided here.
-Valid values are `Create` or
+Valid values are `Skip`,
-	// `CreateReplace`.
-If omitted (the default) CRDs
+	// `Create` or `CreateReplace`.
+Default is `Skip` and if omitted
-	// are not upgraded.
+	// CRDs are neither installed nor upgraded.
+	//
+	// Skip: do neither install nor replace (update) any CRDs.
 	//
 	// Create: new CRDs are created, existing CRDs are neither updated nor deleted.
 	//